wcy199705/DfFintheWild/README.md

-# DfFWild : Learning Depth from Focus in the Wild
+# Learning Depth from Focus in the Wild
 [ECCV2022] Official implementation of "Learning Depth from Focus in the Wild"
 ## Requirements
 * Python == 3.7.7